-23 Genius Quarantine Christmas Ideas
+23 Fun Quarantine Christmas Ideas for 2020

 While there is truly no place like home for the holidays, some of your Christmas traditions this year may be looking a little...well...untraditional.
 That’s why we have 23 fun quarantine Christmas ideas that you can enjoy with your loved ones while still social distancing.
 It’s amazing what you can do with a selfie stick and some determination.
 Learn how to adapt some of your favorite holiday hobbies into quarantine-friendly ones, and read up on some new games you’ll want to keep around even after the pandemic is over.
 Have a holly, jolly Christmas with these quarantine ideas for the family!